 When warranted, volunteers may call a sheriff's deputy for assistance.
 When a deputy is summoned, one could expect a demand for compliance, expulsion from the beach, or even arrest and incarceration.
 It all depends on the severity of the problem.

 Typically, what are the four most common infractions that rogue or anti-social visitors might inflict on the park? below is a brief list addressed by Beach Ambassadors.

 Treasure Coast Naturists maintains a citizens' committee called "Friends of Blind Creek Beach".
 The group's trained volunteers serve as "Beach Ambassadors" for our clothing optional shoreline.
 In choosing a name for our envoys, TCN borrowed the term "ambassador".
 It's a ubiquitous title that is used by hundreds of other non-profits nationwide to quietly provide additional support in national, state, and county parks.
 Patrolling participants help keep Blind Creek Beach a safe and inviting place for visitors, wildlife, and native plants.

 Also known as "Friends of Blind Creek Beach"

 Want to get Involved and become part of a team?

 Do you want to make new friends?
-Are you are a diplomat in search of a new purpose?
+Are you a diplomat in search of a new purpose?
 Why not volunteer to become a TCN-FBCB Beach Ambassador?
 We will be sponsoring a training session soon.
 You'll join a great social network and a community of supportive new colleagues.
 To enlist, go to our Contact page and send us a message.
 We've been waiting for your involvement.